Is my wireless connection a replacement for wired (Ethernet) connections?

 I have been told that a microwave oven or Xbox controller can interfere with the ResNet wireless network.

 Xbox controllers channel hop all over the 2.4 GHz signal spectrum

-Our tests confirm that microwave ovens, Blue tooth and Xbox controllers do interfere with 802.11g ResNet wifi network.
-The frequency spectrum in which wifi networks operate is regulated by the FCC, however, they are not coordinated or licensed.
-As such, wifi networks are vulnerable to inference from other technologies and wireless devices using the same spectrum.
+Our tests confirm that microwave ovens, Bluetooth and Xbox controllers do interfere with 802.11g ResNet wifi network.
+Although the frequency spectrum in which wifi networks operate is regulated by the FCC, they are not coordinated or licensed.
+As such, wifi networks are vulnerable to interference from other technologies and wireless devices using the same spectrum.
 This is of particular concern now that the wifi networks has become ubiquitous on campus.
 Most complaints are the result of multiple interference devices in your immediate area.

 Why is wireless sometimes unreliable?

 Wireless technologies are now widely deployed in corporate, campus and home environments.
 The human dependency on those technologies has increased to the point where one can find wireless devices almost everywhere, from network devices to laptops, smart phones, cameras, cordless phones, keyboards/mice, Bluetooth, Xbox controllers and so on.

 In using wireless technologies, one must always keep in mind factors that impact your wireless transmission:

 - Think of the wireless network like you do a cell phone.
 You put up with noisy or distorted conversations and dropped calls as a trade-off for convenience, flexibility, and mobility.
 You know the quality is not perfect, but you are willing to accept the limitations in exchange for mobility.
 With a cell phone you can hear when there are problems with the connection.
 With a wireless network you cannot hear connection problems, but you can experience them.
 In other words, sometimes it works well, sometimes it does not, and it does not work everywhere.